celebrations & observances

 International Pronouns Day (Third Wednesday in October)

 International Pronouns Day seeks to make asking, sharing, and respecting personal pronouns commonplace.
-Referring to people by the pronouns they determine for themselves is basic to human dignity, but many transgender and gender-nonconforming people are regularly called by the wrong pronouns, which fuels marginalization, invisibility, and far too often violence.
-This isn't about being politically correct, or one-sided.
-It's real, tangible suicide prevention for our youth, and actively extending safety to everyone.
-Marginalization and invisibility exist in the same terrible landscape as stigma and discrimination, and together they contribute to poor health outcomes that put people at risk.
+Referring to people by the pronouns they determine for themselves is basic to human dignity, but many transgender and gender-nonconforming people are regularly called by the wrong pronouns, which fuels marginalization, invisibility, and violence.
+Calling someone by their pronouns positively impacts people's mental health, shows that you are trustworthy, and can even lead to reduced suicide rates.
 International Pronouns Day seeks to take one small yet important step to build awareness and action about the protective and positive outcomes of using pronouns that individuals determine for themselves

 Source: https://www.advocate.com/commentary/2018/10/17/why-we-created-international-pronouns-day